glpuga/airlab_stocking_challenge_2021/0 Final files for submission/README.md

 5. The robot then transfers the cans to the shelf.
 6. The process gets repeated as many times as necessary.

-## Contents of the submission

 Our code, on the date of Nov 8th, can perform all 6 items in the list above.
 Our approach still needs tunning, and the behavior is not totally repeatable from run to run.

-The location of the table and the general location of the shelves are hardcoded in the robot behavior file loaded with BehaviorTree.CPP.
+The location of the table and the general location of the shelves are hardcoded in the robot behavior file loaded by BehaviorTree.CPP.
 The products on the table and the location of the particular shelf to stock, on the other hand, are found by the robot using sensor data.

-Initially we would have wanted to detect the table and the shelf to stock using image recognition, but unfortunately this feature has not been completed in time for this submission.
+Initially we would have wanted to detect the table and the shelf to stock using image recognition, but unfortunately this feature was not completed in time for this submission.
 Currently the location of the table is hardcoded on the behavior file, which is an xml file that encodes the behavior of the robot that solves this challenge.
 This file is a text file, however, and can therefore be easily updated.

 The location of the shelf to stock is detected using sensors, but lacking image recognition to detect the tomato cans on the shelf, we implemented the detection of the shelf using a heuristic algorithm that will try to stock any shelf where two levels of tomato cans can be stacked one top of another.
+A general location of the shelves is encoded in the behavior file, for the robot to know where to look at.

+## Contents of the submission

+This repository contains all of the code to run our solution:
+- within `docker/` is the Docker image and the helper script used to run our devel environment.
+See instructions below.
+- Within `workspace/` the totality of our code can be found, both our own code and third-party packages that we use and build from source.
+Except for a few early tools and scripts, all of the code of our solution is within the `ek_challenger` package in `workspace/ekumen/`.
+- The `darknet/` and `docker_darknet/` folders should be ignored, since they are part of a feature that is not used in the code submmitted.
+- Other files and folder came from the original repository template provided by the organization.

 ## Tools used